An object that defines configuration options for the dxLinearGauge widget.

 Use this property to set the text to be displayed as a gauge subtitle (the text below the title).
 If you need to specify the subtitle's font, assign an object to the subtitle property with the required options specified.
 In this instance, set the subtitle's text using the text property.
 When text is not specified for a subtitle, the widget is displayed without a subtitle.

 Specifies the appearance options of subvalue indicators.

 The dxLinearGauge widget can display one main value and several subvalues.
 The gauge's main value and subvalues are indicated by special pointers.
 You can customize the appearance of these pointers using the valueIndicator and subvalueIndicator configuration objects correspondingly.

 The subvalue indicator is a pointer which designates an extra value on a scale.
 Subvalue indicators can be of two types: triangleMarker and textCloud.
 Different options of the subvalueIndicator configuration object can be used for each type.
 If you use the triangleMarker indicator, you can set the length and width options.
 If you use the textCloud indicator, the arrowLength and text options become available.
-The color, offset, horizontalOrientation and verticalOrientation options can be used with an indicator of any type.
+The color, palette, offset, horizontalOrientation and verticalOrientation options can be used with an indicator of any type.

 Specifies a set of subvalues to be designated by the subvalue indicators.

 In addition to one main value, you can indicate several extra values on a gauge.
 These are called subvalues.
 To specify the subvalues, assign an array with them to the subvalues field.

 You can obtain and change the subvalues at runtime.
 In order to do this, use the subvalues() and subvalues(subvalues) methods.